About data access

 OVERVIEW

 Although all data available through the CGC have been stripped of direct identifiers, DNA information is inherently unique to an individual.
-For datasets such as those generated by TCGA, TARGET, and ICGC, two types of data access tiers, Open Data and Controlled Data, have been put in place to balance the desire to make the data as widely available as possible while ensuring that the rights of study participants are well protected.
+For datasets such as those generated by TCGA and TARGET, two types of data access tiers, Open Data and Controlled Data, have been put in place to balance the desire to make the data as widely available as possible while ensuring that the rights of study participants are well protected.

 Data access tiers